• Skip to primary navigation

 So, the church bells flew all the way to the Vatican, were blessed by the Pope to help everyone in mourning, then returned to hide chocolate - with no hands!

-Parents trying to explain - from the Easter Bells
+French Parents trying to explain the traditions for the Easter Bells

 pink Easter chocolate bunny in a Paris window